Surakarta Central Java, Indonesia Travel Guide

 A slight nod typically signifies agreement or acknowledgment.
 Eye contact is for the most part acceptable but can sometimes be less direct in more traditional settings.
 A relaxed posture communicates openness.

-When asking for directions, be polite and patient.
+When requesting directions, be polite and patient.
 Locals are often eager to assist, even if there is a language barrier.
 Pointing with your thumb is more polite than an index finger.

-Solo residents are known for their warmth.
+Solo residents are recognized for their warmth.
 When someone invites you for a meal or drink, a polite acceptance or grateful decline, perhaps with a small gift if appropriate, is well-received.

 Generally acceptable to photograph public places.
 Always get consent before taking pictures of people, especially children, or in private settings.
 Some religious sites may prohibit photography or flash photography.

-Learning basic Indonesian phrases and being mindful of body language greatly enriches your local interactions and fosters mutual respect.
+Learning basic Indonesian phrases and paying attention to body language greatly enriches your local interactions and fosters mutual respect.